JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 ### Publishing with the Gradle Plugin
 Please review the [Publishing Plugins with Gradle](deployment.md) page before using the [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) attributes.
-That documentation explains three different ways to use Gradle for plugin uploads without exposing account credentials.
+That documentation explains different ways to use Gradle for plugin uploads without exposing account credentials.

 ## Common Gradle Plugin Configurations for Development